Dominisam98/Book-Management-System/README.md

 Prisma Client is an auto-generated database client that's tailored to your database schema.
 By default, Prisma Client is generated into the node_modules/.prisma/client folder

-1. Ensure that you have Prisma CLI installed on your machine.
+-Ensure that you have Prisma CLI installed on your machine.

 **npm run dev** ....to start the development mode